Samagra-Development/Samagra-Website/src/pages/blog/2023-12-25-amrit-series-1-krushi-samiksha-kendra.md

 _Glimpses of the developed and fully functional Krushi Samiksha Kendra_

 _This blog is part of the Amrit Series, where we bring to you success stories of large scale impact through our work across domains and states.
-You can learn more about Krushi Samiksha Kendra here._
+You can learn more about Krushi Samiksha Kendra_ [_here_](https://www.samagragovernance.in/amritseries/ksk/)_._